 I leave the 1906-built station behind to step on Cầu Ga (Train Station bridge) – the first bridge that linked the two banks of An Cựu River (a branch of Hương river) before reaching the French architecture headquarter of Huế University at 3 Le Loi Str.
 This building used to serve as a Chambre des Representants du Peuple de l’Annam (Representative committee of Annam People) during the colonial time.

 Next door is another French architecture building – La Residence Hotel & Spa reputed as the best hotel in Huế city.
-Long before being renovated and developed by the Apple Tree Group, this building has some other lives such as the fair trade house, the government guest house, etc.
+Long before being renovated and developed, this building has some other lives such as the fair trade house, the government guest house, etc.

 Just a few steps from this hotel, you can find the two-story building – Hồ Chí Minh Museum.
 Beside the museum, there is Cây Si coffee shop roofed with the huge canopies.
 Many friends of mine love this outdoor coffee shop as it is located in a verdant park by the legend Hương River.
 The park of South river bank runs from Cây Si down to Tòa Khâm boat-land.
 I recall the late afternoons when I gathered with friends sipping lemonade or coffee when the soft sunlight was pearing through the park but some was shielded by the tall old trees, turning the trunks into fearless knights with shining golden armours.